4d/docs/docs/MSC/information.md

 ## Program

-This page indicates the name, version and location of the application as well as the active 4D folder (for more information about the active 4D folder, refer to the description of the ```Get 4D folder``` command in the *4D Language Reference* manual).
+This page indicates the name, version and location of the application as well as the active 4D folder (for more information about the active 4D folder, refer to the description of the `Get 4D folder` command in the *4D Language Reference* manual).

-The central part of the window indicates the name and location of the database project and data files as well as the log file (if any).
-The lower part of the window indicates the name of the 4D license holder, the type of license, and the name of the database user when passwords have been activated (or Designer if this is not the case).
+The central part of the window indicates the name and location of the project and data files as well as the log file (if any).
+The lower part of the window indicates the name of the 4D license holder, the type of license, and the name of the current 4D user.

 - **Display and selection of pathnames**: On the **Program** tab, pathnames are displayed in pop-up menus containing the folder sequence as found on the disk:
 ![](assets/en/MSC/MSC_popup.png)